An open API service indexing awesome lists of open source software.

 with Positional Tracking information to obtain a precise robot localization referred to Earth coordinates.

-To enable GNSS fusion set the parameter `gnss_fusion.gnss_fusion_enabled` to `true`.
+To enable GNSS fusion, set the parameter `gnss_fusion.gnss_fusion_enabled` to `true`.

-It is important that you set the correct `gnss_frame` parameter when launching the node, e.g. `gnss_frame:='gnss_link'`.
+You must set the correct `gnss_frame` parameter when launching the node, e.g. `gnss_frame:='gnss_link'`.

 - Example launch files to start a preconfigured instance of Rviz displaying all the ZED Wrapper node information: [zed_display_rviz2](https://github.com/stereolabs/zed-ros2-examples/tree/master/zed_display_rviz2)